AbeneAb/Thynk.CovidTracker/README.md

 * Add distributed cache[Redis] to decrease db overhead and improve response times.
 * Work on Idempotency for some Commands

+If there is any comment or unclrear issue I am very happy to listen to it.
 Thank you.